Lars von Trier, breaking silence, worries he can't make films now he's sober

 “No creative expression of artistic value has ever been carried out by former alcoholics and drug addicts,” von Trier told the newspaper Politiken.

-It was his first interview since Cannes film festival organizers banned him from their event in 2011 after he joked he was a Nazi at a news conference to promote his film Melancholia.
+It was his first interview since Cannes film festival organisers banned him from their event in 2011 after he joked he was a Nazi at a news conference to promote his film Melancholia.

 The interview was a front page story in Politiken, a Danish broadsheet, and ran to seven pages inside.